onzfonz/comp227/src/content/0/en/part0b.md

 ![Formatted JSON output](../../images/0/11e.png)

-So, the JavaScript code of the notes page above downloads the JSON data containing the notes, and forms a bullet-point list from the note contents:
+So, the JavaScript code of the tasks page above downloads the JSON data containing the tasks, and forms a bullet-point list from the task contents:

 This is done by the following code: